Physical Item Circulation Policy

-- A fine will be assessed on each item loaned which is not returned according to the following rules.
+- A fine will be assessed on each item loaned which is not returned according to the following below.

-- All damages to materials beyond normal wear and tear will be made good to the satisfaction of the librarian.
+- Repair or replacement costs for damages to materials beyond normal wear and tear will be determined by a librarian.

-- Borrowers will be held responsible for all materials checked out to their library cards and for all fines accrued on their account.
+- Account holders will be held responsible for all materials checked out to their library accounts and for all fines accrued on their account.
 Patrons are responsible to protect their cards from unauthorized use by others.

-- Parents or guardians are responsible to monitor the accounts of their minor children, for all materials checked out on their children's cards and to pay fines or fees that accrue.
-Parents or guardians may open accounts for children age 5 and older.
+- Parents or guardians are responsible to monitor the accounts of their minor children, whether their child’s card is attached to the parent’s or not.
+Parents are responsible for all materials checked out on their children’s cards and to pay fines, fees or replacement costs that accrue.

 - Patrons may reserve circulating materials.
 Hold notices will be sent by email or text to patrons who provide valid electronic addresses.
 No printed hold notices will be sent.

-- Videos (any format) will be loaned for a period of one week.
-Other materials and kits will be loaned for a period of three weeks.
-Any item on hold for another patron may not be renewed.
+- All circulating materials will be loaned for a period of three weeks.
 Items are considered overdue if returned or renewed after the close of business the day they are due.

-- Materials that are not on hold for another patron may be renewed up to three times.
+- Kits and tablets cannot be renewed.
+All other materials that are not on hold for another patron may be renewed up to three times.
 Borrowers with delinquent accounts may renew materials if no other patron has requested them.

-- Borrowers may not have more than 30 items checked out at any given time.
-The library director may authorize additional items to be checked out on each account.
+- Borrowers may not have more than 100 items checked out at any given time.
+The Library Director may authorize additional items to be checked out on each account.

 Fines and Fees

-- Fines of $1.00 per day will be charged for overdue videos (any format) and kits.
+- Fines of $1.00 per day will be charged for overdue videos (any format) kits and tablets.
 Fines on other overdue materials will be 10 cents per day.